 1. Declarations of interest

-Members were reminded of their responsibilities for declaring interests as required by the Council's Code of Conduct for Members.
+Members were reminded that any disclosable pecuniary interests should be declared as required by the Localism Act 2011 and any personal or prejudicial interests should be declared as required by the Council's Code of Conduct for Members.